 What Are Abrasion Class Ratings?

 Abrasion class ratings — also known as AC ratings — is an industry-wide system of classifying laminate flooring by how durable it is.
 Laminate flooring is available in various styles, patterns, textures and colors, regardless of its AC rating.
 AC ratings are not meant to distinguish poor-quality flooring from high-quality flooring.
-Instead, they are an easy way to classify flooring into different categories so you can make a sound investment for your space.
+Instead, they are an easy way to classify laminate flooring into different categories so you can make a sound investment for your space.

 How Is Laminate Flooring Rated?